Kgkkjjj/WebBrowser/README.md

 viewing page source.
 Recent updates add bookmarks, a simple history viewer, the ability to open local HTML files, and a preferences dialog for setting the home page and default search engine.
 The address bar also doubles as a search box when you enter text that isn't a full URL.
+New tools include zoom controls, dark mode, saving pages, printing and exporting bookmarks.
+Sessions are restored on startup and the User-Agent and proxy can be configured.

 ## Requirements